teke85/Review_Project/README.md

 ## Acknowledgments

 - This project was created by sannidhya during the microverse trials https://github.com/serialferris.
-A huge thank you to him for allowing me to use his repository.
+A huge thank you to him for allowing me to review this project repository.

 ## 📝 License